Analysis of Buffer Starvation with Application to Objective QoE Optimization of Streaming Services: Starvation Analysis Via a Recursive Approach

 \subsection{P.G.F. of Starvations}

 To compute the p.g.f. of starvation, we use the same recursive approach, despite of the more complicated structure.
 With certain reuse of notation, we denote by $P_i(j,n)$ the probability of $j$ starvation of a file with size $n$, given that the first packet of the file sees $i$ packets in the system upon its arrival.
 Our final purpose is to compute the probability of starvation for a file of size $N$.
-It can be obtained from $P_i(j,n)$ with $i=x_1-1$ and $n=N-x_1$.
+It can be obtained from $P_i(j,n)$ with $i=x_1{-}1$ and $n=N{+}1{-}x_1$.
+When the first packet of remaining $n$ packets arrives at the buffer, it sees $x_1{-}1$ packets.
+At this time point, there are $x_1$ packets in the buffer and the service of packets begins.

 In order to compute $P_i(j,n)$ recursively, we provide the initial conditions first:

 and

 The equation \eqref{eq:recursive2} means that the probability of no starvation is 1 conditioned by $i\geq 1$ and $n=1$.
 Thus, the probability of having one or more starvations is 0 obviously if the only packet sees a nonempty system.
 The equation \eqref{eq:recursive3} reflects that the starvation happens for sure when the only packet observes an empty queue.
 However, there can only have one starvation event due to $n=1$.
 Another practical constraint is